brettz9/atyourcommand/README.md

         any arguments, passing URL and/or file contents); also allow WebAppFind detection (e.g., remote filetypes.json?) in addition to MIME detection?
+        1. Point out potential use in automatically launching WebAppFind-driven web apps automatically with web data (and with PUT requests back to server, could get full round-trip decoupling of data and app)
     1. As with my possible todo for
     [Open In Browser](https://addons.mozilla.org/En-us/firefox/addon/open-in-browser/)
     site prefs, make the filebrowser-enhanced context